bcgov/ppr-deprecated/ims-api/README.md

 ## Application Configuration

 Several configuration settings are needed to connect to the mainframe server.
 The table below describes the settings available in this API.
-See https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config for the many ways to specify these values, including environment variables.
+See the [Spring Boot Externalized Configuration document](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) for the many ways to specify these values, including environment variables.

+This system uses [Sentry](https://sentry.io/) for error monitoring.
+The minimum prescribed settings are described below.
+See the [Java Configuration document](https://docs.sentry.io/clients/java/config/) to see all the available settings.

 | Property Name | Environment Variable | Description |
 | ------------- | -------------------- | ----------- |